tyronyiu/Uni/MGT345/2019-02-04-continued.md

 provides information regarding the essential tasks, duties responsibilties for the job.
 Minimum acceptable qualifications a person needs to perform a particular job, like requirements seen in a job advertisement.
-Job analyis impacts every aspeect of HR practice, staffing, training/development, performance appraisal, compensation, safety/health, employee relations and legal considerations, all in terms of the job.
+Job analyis impacts every aspect of HR practice, staffing, training/development, performance appraisal, compensation, safety/health, employee relations and legal considerations, all in terms of the job.
 E.g. compensation considering health/safety implications.
 A heavy lifting worker may get higher compensation